joeldmyers/js-808/README.md

 #### React-Testing-Library

-- Render components through the library, and run basic expect statements.
+- Render components through the library, and run basic expect statements for the controls, buttons, etc.

 #### Nightwatch